CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 How to Solve Problems with Content: A Guide for Startup Branding

 Creating useful content is more than just knowing who your audience is.
-It’s about understanding their needs and challenges—their problems.
-For startups, these problems are chances to connect and engage.
+It’s really about understanding what they need and what they’re struggling with, like their problems in real life.
+For startups, these problems are actually chances to connect with people and get them engaged.

 Knowing Your Audience’s Challenges Using Your Content Style Guide